rfo909/CFT/doc/Doc.md

 # The Inner block below works in a separate context, so the calls
 # to out() don't affect the resulting output list of the function.
 # The Inner block returns a list, but it isn't used in this example.
-# So function returns list with two X only.
+# So function returns list with XX only.
 Inner {
 line.chars->c out(c)
 }